Large deviations for out of equilibrium correlations in the symmetric simple exclusion process: Lower bound for smooth trajectories

 \subsection{Towards a lower bound for non regular correlations}

-In this section, we discuss how to extend the lower bound to non regular correlations, i.e. to kernels $k\in\mathbb H^1(\squaredash)$ which solve the Euler-Lagrange equation~\eqref{eq_EL} associated with a possibly non regular bias $h$.
+In this section, we discuss how to extend the lower bound to non regular correlations close to $k_0$, i.e. to kernels $k\in\mathbb H^1(\squaredash)$ which solve the Euler-Lagrange equation~\eqref{eq_EL} associated with a possibly non regular bias $h$, and for which $\|\nabla (k-k_0)\|_{2}$ is small enough.
 As we shall see below, this extension is much simpler here than in the case of large deviations of the density for the open SSEP~\cite{Bertini2003}.
-This is due to the fact that the Euler-Lagrange equation~\eqref{eq_EL_section_perspectives} is linear as an equation with fixed $h$ and unknown $k$, and the smallness assumption on admissible biases $h$. \\
+This is due to the fact that the Euler-Lagrange equation~\eqref{eq_EL_section_perspectives} is linear as an equation with fixed $h$ and unknown $k$, and to the smallness assumption on admissible biases $h$. \\

 Let us sketch an informal proof of this extension.
 Take a symmetric $k\in\mathbb H^1(\squaredash)$ with $k_{|\partial\square}=0$ and recall that the Euler-Lagrange equation~\eqref{eq_EL}, viewed as an equation with unknown $h$, reads for all test functions $\phi\in \mathbb H^1(\squaredash)$ with $\phi_{|\partial \square} =0$: